Pairing Good Lobster with the Best Wine

 Halibut

-Halibut is an extremely rich, fulsome fish, so pair it up with a Chardonnay that can match that creamy, full taste!
+Halibut is an extremely rich, full-flavored fish, so pair it with a Chardonnay that can match its creamy, full-bodied taste!

 Oysters